wesker-albert/gitchangelog/README.rst

 **Use your commit log to make a beautiful and configurable changelog file.**

+This updated fork of gitchangelog is currently tested on Python 3.7+ on Linux, Macos, and Windows (Python 2.7 support has been removed).

 .. note:: The updated version of gitchangelog works best with the updated
           pystache version `available here`_  (as well as on pypi now).
           If pip fails to install pystache from Pypi, you can install it